arya5555/Workspace/README.md

 - You can save the state of my application by pressing the exit button to return to the main menu, then selecting Save > Save locally in the top menu bar (or backup online).
 - You can reload the state of my application by selecting Load > Load local save in the top menu bar (or restore online backup).

-## Phase 4
-# Phase 4: Task 2
-Type hierarchy: WebsiteLink and FilePath implement Resource (and AppShortcut extends FilePath) An example of an overridden method implemented differently is setPath(); in FilePath it checks that the path leads to a valid file, while in WebsiteLink it checks that the path is a valid URL.

-# Phase 4: Task 3
-- Problem 1: Too much coupling in WorkspaceMenuBar (it takes a reference to the calling WorkspaceAppGUI)
-- Problem 2: Poor cohesion in Space; collection of methods deals with timer, and another deals with resources
-- Problem 3: Poor cohesion in WorkspaceApp; collection of methods deals with data backup, which is not directly related to the WorkspaceApp model
-- Problem 4: Poor cohesion in SpaceGUI; collection of methods apply to each of the 3 individual panels in the gui

-Improvements:
-- Problem 1: Refactored using observer pattern so that WorkspaceMenuBar no longer takes a WorkspaceAppGUI parameter to call its methods, now it notifies the WorkspaceAppUI observer to call certain methods.
-- Problem 3: Extracted methods to do with online data backup and placed them in their own class, DatabaseBackupManager